Learn more about our test, how it works, and how your dog's DNA sample is processed!

 Whenever we see a questionable result, it is hand-checked by our scientific experts.
 Our algorithms build the story of your dog, one chromosomal segment at a time.

 If numbers are your thing, we test about 256 quadrillion—that's 500 million times 500 million—unique genetic ancestry combinations for your dog using the latest technology and science.
-As a result of this hard work, the DNA processing steps typically take about 6–8 weeks; however, we'll send you email updates along the way.

 Are the Embark tests FDA approved?